Design Strategy | Circular Economy | Product-as-a-Service

 • Self-Identity: We define who we are through our tools.

-As Tukker (2004) noted in his seminal work on Product-Service Systems, for a leasing model to succeed, the “result-oriented” service must provide a higher perceived value than the “product-oriented” ownership.
+High Identity vs. Utility-First Design For a leasing model to succeed, the service must provide a higher perceived value than traditional ownership.
+This depends entirely on the product’s emotional weight:

 • Bocken, N. M., et al. (2016).
 Product design and business model strategies for a circular economy.
 Journal of Industrial and Production Engineering.